Jews of the Caribbean: Financial prowess

-During the first mass exodus of Cuban professionals and business owners in the 1960s, nicknamed "golden exiles", these "golden" Cubans settled in Puerto Rico, quicky integrating into the Puerto Rican middle class.
+During the first mass exodus of Cuban professionals and business owners in the 1960s, nicknamed "golden exiles", these "golden" Cubans settled in Puerto Rico, quickly integrating into the Puerto Rican middle class.
 This sudden success was viewed with contempt by other middle class Puerto Ricans, and Cuban immigrants were quickly referred to as "gusanos" or "Jews of the Caribbean".
 In Puerto Rico, the phrase "Jews of the Caribbean" is used to highlight a greed that Cuban exiles allegedly share with Jews.
 Cuban exiles are claimed to be too wealthy, sly entrepreneurs, and only do business with their own ethnic group.
 Cubans in Puerto Rico are also often called "blanquitos" ("little whites") or "riquitos" ("little rich ones"), inferring that Cuban exiles are white, wealthy, and thus socially undesirable compared to fellow humble Puerto Ricans.

 Cubans in Miami are also sometimes referred to as the "Jews of the Caribbean", by other Latin Americans living in Miami, as a disparaging term, implying both Cubans and Jews are greedy and too powerful in business.
 In tandem, Cubans in Miami also sometimes refer to themselves as the "Jews of the Caribbean", with pride, referencing a shared business acumen.
 Founder of the Cuban American National Foundation, Jorge Mas Canosa, once prouldy proclaimed in 1992 in front of a majority Jewish audience in Miami: "We are the same people.
 That’s why they call us ‘the Jews of the Caribbean".

 Writer Achy Obejas argues that the use of the term "Jews of the Caribbean" in reference to Cuban exiles' supposed business savvy, has always been insulting to both Cubans and Jews.
 It implies that Cubans are greedy entrepreneurs, responsible for the economic transformation of Miami, and should not be trusted, much like Jews who are implied to not be trustworthy for also being corrupt greedy entrepreneurs.

 Journalist John Paul Rathbone claims in his book The Sugar King of Havana that Cubans refer to themselves as the "Jews of the Caribbean", to cheekily imply they are commercially apt; a prideful comparison to Jewish business savvy.
 Rathbone claims this analogy is due to the long history of the sugar industry in Cuba, which was uniquely successful in the Caribbean throughout the early 20th century.
 Journalist Ann Louise Bardach also claims the priedful honorific title "Jews of the Caribbean" is still used in Cuba, but not in reference to commercial power, considering the steep economic decline since 1959.
 Instead, Cubans refer to themselves as Jews, to highlight the economic ingenuity of working Cubans who had to survive economic collapse.